ibm-cloud-docs/sap/sap-terraform-background-ase-sybase-standalone-vsi.md

 * **XP server** – an Open Server application that manages and executes extended stored procedures (ESPs) from within SAP ASE.
 * **Job Scheduler** – provides a job scheduler for SAP ASE.
 Job Scheduler components are located in `ASE-16_0/jobscheduler/` path.

-## Single-host SAP ASE Sybase system
+## Single-host SAP ASE Sybase Instance Database
 {: #sap-ase-sybase-single-host}

 A single-host system is the simplest installation type that runs an SAP ASE Sybase system entirely on one host.
 You can scale the system up as needed.
 The single-host system has these components as shown in the architecture: